One of the Good Guys by Araminta Hall

 Blog tour

-Thanks to Sophie Ransom at Ransom PR for my proof and hardback copies of One Bad Thing and for my place on the blog tour.
+Thanks to Rosie Margesson at Headline Books for my paperback copy of Committed and for my place on the blog tour.

 See the banner below for more stops on the #blogtour.